Byte-Stuff/Everest/docs/LambdaLang/README.md

 ### Kernel Interrupt

-When your program (or kernel), switches the CPU mode from
+When your program (or kernel), switches the CPU mode from Firmware to Kernel Control, the CPU will instead take up a memory address at address 1, to redirect the Program Counter to what your program put in that address.
+From there your program will take care of handling requests, and so it has to manage the memory taking itself.